Picture and cover from Tony's book Amazon.Com

 Coach Hoddle And His Wife Sherri Reach A Life-Long Dream

 Mr. Perot paid Bryan Hoddle to coach Tony during Tony's Paralympic run through 1996.
 What is not so well known is that those funds went directly to help pay for his son Stevens' adoption.

-When Mr. Perot discovered the Hoddles used the money he paid Bryan to adopt their son Steven, he carried little Steven around the Presidential box at the Olympic stadium for what seemed like forever while we were waiting for Tony to run during a rainstorm nevertheless.
+When Mr. Perot discovered the Hoddles used the money he paid Bryan to adopt their son, Steven, he carried little Steven around the Presidential box at the Olympic stadium for what seemed like forever while we were waiting for Tony to run during a rainstorm nevertheless.

-Sherri Hoddle, Bryan’s wife, had told Mr. Perot’s daughter about how they used the money from coaching Tony to adopt Steven.
+Sherri Hoddle, Bryan’s wife, had told Mr. Perot’s daughter how they used the money from coaching Tony to adopt Steven.
 She then told her dad, Mr. Perot.
 He was delighted to hear what the Hoddle family had done with his money.

 Mr. Perot Focused Solely on Tony’s Big Day

 I was blessed to pick up Mr. Perot and his daughter at the airport when they came to watch Tony run in Atlanta.
 Both Mr. Perot and his daughter were so excited to see Tony run and be at the stadium as part of the team to support Tony.
 We talked the entire way to the Olympic stadium about Tony, Bryan, and our progress in the Paralympic movement.
 Later that day, we were scheduled to speak at a press conference about Tony.